 Bokeh is the quality of blur created in the unfocused areas of an image by a lens.

 Imagine a dramatic whole-image bokeh landscape.
-It appears as a soft, abstracted image punctuated with filtered points of light.
+It appears as a soft, abstract image punctuated with filtered points of light.

 Despite the lack of immediate subject matter, the image still draws attention.

 Bokeh abstract landscapes are a study of both light and the tools we use as photographers.
-Plus, they make lovely wallpaper backgrounds for the phone or computer.
+Plus, they make lovely wallpaper backgrounds for a phone or computer.

-4. Add a Sense of Feeling With Form
+8. Add a Sense of Feeling with Form

-Form refers to the point where a shape becomes three dimensional.
-In simple terms, shape is two dimensions, it’s an outline without volume.
+Form refers to the point where a shape becomes three-dimensional.
+In simple terms, the shape is two dimensions.
+It’s an outline without volume.

-Form is three dimensional, it has both volume and shape.
+The form is three-dimensional.
+It has both volume and shape.
 A square is a shape, whereas a cube is a form.

 Form creates depth through shadows and highlights.
 Adjusting your perspective so that your camera is at an angle to a subject helps accentuate form.

 Golden hour light is ideal for capturing form in the natural landscape.
-Light during the golden hour is softer, warmer and at a lower angle, accentuating shape to coax out form.
+Light during the golden hour is softer, warmer, and at a lower angle, accentuating shape to coax out the form.

-By using a ‘less is more’ approach to composition, minimalist photographers emphasise subject matter.
+By using a “less is more” approach to composition, minimalist photographers emphasize the subject matter.